testcontainers/testcontainers-elixir/README.md

 see documentation on Testcontainers.Ecto for more information about the options it can take.

-There is an example repo here with a bare bones phoenix application, where the only changes are the inclusion of the ecto macro and removing the test alias that interferes with the macro:
+There is an example repo here with a bare bones phoenix application, where the only changes are the use of the ecto function and removing the test alias that interferes with it:

 [https://github.com/jarlah/hello_testcontainers](https://github.com/jarlah/hello_testcontainers)